SyncBack Touch Connection Problems

 Make sure to untick the checkbox "Find and connect to the SyncBack Touch device using its name".

-By default SyncBack Touch listens for connections on port 8080.
-However, this port number may also be used by some web servers (typically for testing or development).
-Because of this you may need to change the port number SyncBack Touch listens on.
+By default SyncBack Touch listens for connections on port 8080 and also uses port 8081 if Rapid Transfer is being used.
+However, port 8080 may also be used by some web servers (typically for testing or development).
+Because of this you may need to change the base port number SyncBack Touch listens on.
 If your are using SyncBack Touch on Android or macOS then you can change the port number via the user interface on SyncBack Touch itself.

 With Linux, you need to use the command line to set the listening port: